bubbledoodle/P4-ACL-router/simple_router/README.md

 [![pingall to test connectivity](https://s12.postimg.org/g8h1phtst/20161130205719.jpg)](https://postimg.org/image/z0swt2q6x/)

-2. Generate tcp traffic with certain dst port number and fire wireshark, Then I got this:
+Second.
+Generate tcp traffic with certain dst port number and fire wireshark, Then I got this:
 [![wireshark listen with packets dst to port 5001 droped](https://s14.postimg.org/yqkrgopip/20161130234920.png)](https://postimg.org/image/j53fwqdkd/)
 How ever, our experiement experiencing a problem here: ** We have to change the control part of P4 file and to comments out not used ACL ** The possible reason for that is table dependency are not clear and here we just used simple sequential apply table method.